takizawayu-ca/git-credential-manager/docs/development.md

 dotnet build -c LinuxDebug
 ```

-If you want to build for a specific architecture, you can provide `linux-x64` or `linux-arm64` as the runtime:
+If you want to build for a specific architecture, you can provide `linux-x64` or `linux-arm64` or `linux-arm` as the runtime:

 ```shell
 dotnet build -c LinuxDebug -r linux-arm64